Dalga, Queensland: Education

 There are no schools in Dalga.
-The nearest government primary schools are Builyan State School in Builyan within neighouring Boyne Valley to the north-west and Lowmead State School in Lowmead to the east.
+The nearest government primary schools are Builyan State School in Builyan within neighbouring Boyne Valley to the north-west and Lowmead State School in Lowmead to the east.
 The nearest government secondary schools Miriam Vale State School (to Year 10) in Miriam Vale to the north, but it would be distant from some parts of Dalba.
 Also, there are no schools providing education to Year 12 nearby.
 The alternatives are distance education and boarding school.